MonahanB/Kickstarter/README.md

 Find more about your challenge in the `challenge.ipynb` file.
 If Jupyter (IPython) notebooks are not familiar to you, read more at the [Jupyter Notebook docs](https://jupyter-notebook.readthedocs.io/en/stable/).

 ## Wrapping up.
-1. Be sure that the Jupyter (IPython) notebook and the Python module are finished.
+1. Be sure that your outputs (described in the last section of the `challenge.ipynb` file) are finished.
 2. Commit your changes.
 [How to commit](https://confluence.atlassian.com/get-started-with-bitbucket/push-code-to-bitbucket-861185309.html)
 3. Don't forget to add your video file!
 4. Push your changes.
 [How to push](https://confluence.atlassian.com/get-started-with-bitbucket/push-code-to-bitbucket-861185309.html)